Painful intelligence: What AI can tell us about human suffering: Attention as input selection

 \section{Attention as input selection}

-As already mentioned, in real life, any sophisticated perceptual system further faces the problem that there is simply too much information in the visual field.
-This problem is very different from the missing information problem solved by the prior information, as just discussed.
+In real life, any sophisticated perceptual system further faces the problem that there is simply too much information in the visual field, as already mentioned.
+This problem is very different from the missing information problem, which is partly solved by using prior information.
 In particular, there are often too many things in the visual input at the same time.
 There may be many faces, people, buildings, animals, or cars, at the same time, and it is too difficult to process all of them.
 This is in stark contrast to current success stories of object recognition by AI, which are usually obtained in a setting where each input image contains only one object, or at least one object is much more prominent than the others.

 Suppose you input an image of a busy street to such a neural network trained to recognize a single object in an image.
 Since the input now contains many objects, features of different kinds will be activated in the neural network, some related to the perception of people, some related to the perception of buildings, some to cars, and so on.
 Many of the features are actually quite similar in different objects: think about two faces in a crowd, which are quite similar on the level of pixels and even rather sophisticated features.
 Various neurons will be activated, but it is impossible to tell which were activated by which face.
 It will be very difficult for the AI to make sense of such input and the activations of its feature detectors.

 This problem really arises when the information processing as well as the input data sensors work in a parallel and distributed mode.
-Parallel and distributed processing, considered in detail in Chapter~\ref{control.ch}, usually means that there are many processors which work simultaneously and independently.
+Parallel and distributed processing, considered in detail in Chapter~\ref{control.ch}, usually means that there are many processors working simultaneously and independently.
 Here, the situation is even more extreme since the input data itself is received from a huge number of sensors, such as pixels in a camera or cells in the retina.
-Yet, the principles of parallel and distributed processing are really the same, as the outputs of such sensors are processed by a large number of small processors, at least in the brain.
+Yet, the principles of parallel and distributed processing are really the same, as the outputs of the sensors are further processed by a large number of small processors.

 Traditional computer science usually does not deal with this problem.
 If the input to the computer is mouse clicks by a human user, the input is quite manageable.
 Even if a computer handles a very large database, the situation is different because it follows explicit instructions on what information to retrieve and in what order.
 Vision is more like thousands of disk drives simultaneously and forcefully feeding the contents of their databases to a single computer.